Livia: Wife to Augustus

-Life after Augustus, death, and aftermath
+Reign of Tiberius

-Augustus died on August 19 AD 14, being deified by the Senate shortly afterwards.
+Augustus died on 19 August AD 14, being deified by the senate shortly afterward.
 In his will, he left one third of his property to Livia, and the other two thirds to Tiberius.
 In the will, he also adopted her into the Julian family and granted her the honorific title of Augusta.
 These dispositions permitted Livia to maintain her status and power after her husband's death, under the new name of Julia Augusta.
 Tacitus and Cassius Dio wrote that rumours persisted that Augustus was poisoned by Livia, but these are mainly dismissed as malicious fabrications spread by political enemies of the dynasty.
-The most famous of these rumors was that Livia, unable to poison his food in the kitchens because Augustus insisted on only eating figs picked fresh from his garden, smeared each fruit with poison while still on the tree to pre-empt him.
+The most famous of these rumors was that Livia, unable to poison his food in the kitchens because Augustus insisted on only eating figs picked fresh from his garden, smeared each fruit with poison while still on the tree to preempt him.
 In Imperial times, a variety of fig cultivated in Roman gardens was called the Liviana, perhaps because of her reputed horticultural abilities, or as a tongue-in-cheek reference to this rumor.

-For some time, Livia and her son Tiberius, the new Emperor, appeared to get along with each other.
+For some time, Livia and her son Tiberius, the new emperor, appeared to get along with each other.
 Speaking against her became treason in AD 20, and in AD 24 he granted his mother a theater seat among the Vestal Virgins.
 Livia exercised unofficial but very real power in Rome.
 Eventually, Tiberius became resentful of his mother's political status, particularly against the idea that it was she who had given him the throne.
 At the beginning of his reign Tiberius vetoed the unprecedented title Mater Patriae ("Mother of the Fatherland") that the Senate wished to bestow upon her, in the same manner in which Augustus had been named Pater Patriae ("Father of the Fatherland") (Tiberius also consistently refused the title of Pater Patriae for himself).

 The historians Tacitus and Cassius Dio depict an overweening, even domineering dowager, ready to interfere in Tiberius’ decisions.
-The most notable instances were the case of Urgulania (grandmother of Claudius's first wife Plautia Urgulanilla), a woman who correctly assumed that her friendship with the empress placed her above the law; and Munatia Plancina, suspected of murdering Germanicus and saved at Livia's entreaty.
+The most notable instances were the cases of Urgulania, grandmother of Claudius's first wife Plautia Urgulanilla, who correctly assumed that her friendship with the empress placed her above the law; and Munatia Plancina, suspected of murdering Germanicus and saved at Livia's entreaty.
 (Plancina committed suicide in AD 33 after being accused again of murder after Livia's death.)
 A notice from AD 22 records that Julia Augusta (Livia) dedicated a statue to Augustus in the center of Rome, placing her own name even before that of Tiberius.

+Ancient historians give as a reason for Tiberius' retirement to Capri his inability to endure his mother any longer.
+Until AD 22 there had, according to Tacitus, been "a genuine harmony between mother and son, or a hatred well concealed;" Dio tells us that at the time of his accession already Tiberius heartily loathed her.